panoply/syncify/readme.md

 ### Using `process.env` variables

-Syncify also supports runtime credential referencing.
+Syncify also supports runtime credential assignment.
 This approach allows you to set credentials via the command line or within a script executable.
-This approach is highly discouraged and rather insecure, so avoid doing this and instead leverage one of the other methods available.
+This is highly discouraged and rather insecure.

 Using an **API Access Token**